dougbutner/gold/README.md

 # GOLD on WAX
-Learn about the GOLD token on the WAX Blockchain
+Learn about the GOLD token on WAX Blockchain